javakishore-veleti/Chief-Architect-Strategy-Playbook/cloud-services-adoption.md

 # Modern Cloud Services Adoption Strategy

+## Chief Architect’s Role

+As Chief Architect, you:
+- Define the **target cloud architecture** and adoption roadmap across the enterprise.
+- Ensure cloud platforms align with application modernization, DevOps, and integration goals.
+- Establish governance for **multi-cloud architecture**, security, and service selection.
+- Champion **platform engineering practices** to promote reuse and developer autonomy.
+- Influence vendor strategy, cost optimization, and cloud-native capability alignment.

+---

 ## Vision

 To enable enterprise agility, scalability, and innovation by leveraging cloud-native services, modern infrastructure, and managed platforms that align with business outcomes and digital transformation goals.
 The strategy focuses not just on migration, but on adopting cloud as a foundational model for delivering business capabilities.